HackerSchool/HS-API/README.md

 ```

 ### Step 2
-If you are not going to develop you can get rid of Flask, you won't need it anymore!
+If you are not planning to develop, you can get rid of Flask, you won't need it anymore!
-To get the container running simply run `docker compose up`.
+To start the container simply run `docker compose up`.

 ## Development
-For development user the Flask built in development server in a virtual environment.
-Don't forget to also source `.env` on development mode!
+For development use the Flask built in development server in a virtual environment.
+Don't forget to also source `.env` and initiailze the db if necessary on development mode!
 ```sh
 cp .env.example .env
 python -m venv .venv